 - Insurance coverage remains low as per the latest NSSO reports over 80% of India’s population remains uncovered by any health insurance scheme.

-- There has been a stark rise in the out-of-pocket expenditure (6.9% in rural areas and 5.5% in urban areas – OOP in proportion to monthly expenditure).
+- There has been a stark rise in out-of-pocket expenditure (6.9% in rural areas and 5.5% in urban areas – OOP in proportion to monthly expenditure).
 This led to an increasing number of households facing catastrophic expenditures due to health costs.

 Indian Health Sector Data: IMR, MMR, Hunger, Non-Communicable diseases, and Mental Diseases